FelixK15/k15_enumparser/README.md

 ### What to consider ###
 This is the first version, so be prepared for some bugs.
 I'm not completely sure if the tool will recognize all possible ways to declare an enum in C/C++.
+Please also mind the ToDo list as there are still some features missing.

 ### Expected output ###